Mosallamy/Flask-CMS/README.md

 # FLASK CMS
-Flask is a powerfull "microframework" that enables you to develop web application written in python.

-This rep demonstrate how to build a basic application that performs CRUD operations.
+This project is a simple blog web applcation built using Flask

 I will be adding more details in the upcoming days.